‘Great new book!’: President Trump and his many, many tweets about his favorite authors

 Trump has made no mention of recent books by Fox News anchors Bret Baier and Chris Wallace, both of whom have at times reported unflattering news about the administration (Fox News declined to comment).

 A third category for Trump are books that take his side of an argument or otherwise flatter him.
-Trump repeatedly tweeted about Jarrett’s “The Russia Hoax: The Illicit Scheme to Clear Hillary Clinton and Frame Donald Trump,” and about “The MAGA Doctrine,” a book by Charlie Kirk, who heads a pro-Trump nonprofit organization.
+Trump repeatedly tweeted about Jarrett’s “The Russia Hoax: The Illicit Scheme to Clear Hillary Clinton and Frame Donald Trump” and about “The MAGA Doctrine,” a book by Charlie Kirk, who heads a pro-Trump nonprofit.
 A book by Fox News pundit Nick Adams that compares Trump to Winston Churchill has also received presidential praise on Twitter.

 The sheer number of Trump’s book endorsements is unprecedented for a sitting president.
-President Obama made book recommendations while in office, too, but his list was substantially different from Trump’s.
-Obama tended to recommend historical works (Ron Chernow’s biography of George Washington), literary classics (Gabriel Garcia Marquez’s “One Hundred Years of Solitude” and F. Scott Fitzgerald’s “The Great Gatsby”) and recent fiction (Anthony Doerr’s “All the Light We Cannot See”).
+President Barack Obama made book recommendations while in office, too, but his list was substantially different from Trump’s.
+Obama tended to recommend historical works (Ron Chernow’s biography of George Washington), literary classics (Gabriel García Márquez’s “One Hundred Years of Solitude” and F. Scott Fitzgerald’s “The Great Gatsby”) and recent fiction (Anthony Doerr’s “All the Light We Cannot See”).
 None of his choices were titles about himself or his presidency.

 Federal rules prohibit government employees from promoting products of any kind, including books, but the Office of Government Ethics specifically exempts the president and vice president.